jw35/acp_lobby_screen/widgets.md

         .station_board table { ...; ...; }
         ```

-        The page displaying the widgit will establish suitable style
+        The page displaying the widget will establish suitable style
         defaults (including a default body font size) which should be
         relied on where possible to help promote visual conformity
         between widgets.
-Where possible, widgit-specific styles should
+Where possible, widget-specific styles should
         use relative dimensions such as ems, rems or percentages so tha
         tthey can adapt (where possible) to different body font sizes
         and display areas.

-        Widgits are currently displayed on a grid with columns 320px
+        widgets are currently displayed on a grid with columns 320px
         wide and rows 255px high.

     3. __`<name>.html`__

         A file containing an HTML fragment which, if present, will be
-        included into any page that displays this widgit as the initial
+        included into any page that displays this widget as the initial
-        widgit content.
+        widget content.

-4. Other files can be included in the widgit directory which can be
+4. Other files can be included in the widget directory which can be
 referenced by relative URL from elsewhere.

-5. The provision or location of additional resources needed by widgits,
+5. The provision or location of additional resources needed by widgets,
 such as API endpoints or HTML page fragments, is not covered by this
 document.

-Widgit implementation
+Widget implementation
 =====================

-Using this API, widgits can be implemented an a variety of ways:
+Using this API, widgets can be implemented an a variety of ways:

-* A purely static widgit can just use HTML and CSS to render its content
+* A purely static widget can just use HTML and CSS to render its content
 and omit the JavaScript file.

-* A 'dynamic' widgit can render its content using JavaScript in response
+* A 'dynamic' widget can render its content using JavaScript in response
 to an `init()` call and based on the parameters passed on object
 instantiation.
 It could render all of the content, or update skeleton
 content loaded from HTML.

-* Content for dynamic widgits could be rendered entirely by JavaScript,
+* Content for dynamic widgets could be rendered entirely by JavaScript,
 probably based on information retrieved by an API, or could be generated
 server-side and substituted into place (e.g. by jQuery's `$
 (...).load()` function)

-* Widgits can take responsibility for updating themselves, perhaps by
+* widgets can take responsibility for updating themselves, perhaps by
 invoking `setTimeout()` folowing each render or by real-time push over
 web sockets, or can arrange to refresh themselves in response to calls
 to a `relaod()` method.